peacachucarrots/elite-dating-search/README.md

 ---

 ## Getting Started
-To get this web application running on the web, first download a copy to your local machine's droplet.
+To get this web application running, first download a copy to your local machine's droplet.
 You'll then need to build and deploy the application using docker commands.
-Ensure you have all prerequisites installed beforehand.
+Ensure you have all python requirements installed on your droplet beforehand.

 ## Prerequisites
 - bash